jhpyle/docassemble/_docs/functions.md

 # <a name="google sheets example"></a>Example module: using Google Sheets

+This section explains an example of what you might do with a module: integrate with [Google Sheets].

-Go to the [Google Developers Console] and create a "service account."
-Download a [JSON] (not p12) credential file for the service account.
+In order for your site to communicate with [Google Sheets], you will need to create an account on the [Google Developers Console] and create an "app."
+Within this app, you will need to create a "service account."
+(More information is available on the internet about what a "service account" is and how you create one.)
+When you create the service account, you will be provided with "credential"download a [JSON] (not p12) credential file for the service account.
 Note the e-mail address of the service account.

 Go to [Google Sheets], pick a spreadsheet that you want to use, and share it with the e-mail address of the service account, just like you